paulflang/PEtab_nlme_extension/README.md

 ## Individual table

 This table is an addition to the existing PEtab format.
 It introduces a classification of individuals (most fine grained grouping) into several (more coarse grained) groups.
 Random effects can be specific to each individual or to the groups they belong to.
-Additionally, the individual table allows to speficy covariates.
-While covariates covariates could technically also be specified in the existing condition table, pharmacologists are used to specifying them along with the data pertaining to individuals.
-This specification also facilitates the use of covariates in more complex mathematical expressions (Elba, let's discuss).

 ### Detailed field description